Caroline Rose

-Caroline Elizabeth Rose (born October 19, 1989) is an American singer, songwriter, musician and producer.
+Caroline Elizabeth Rose (born October 19, 1989) is a Grammy-nominated American singer, songwriter, musician and producer.
 After releasing two records of folk and country-inspired music, she released a pop-rock album Loner in 2018.
-Her most recent album, Superstar, was released on March 6, 2020.
+Superstar was released on March 6, 2020.
+The Art of Forgetting, was released on March 24, 2023, and her most recent album year of the slug was released on February 7, 2025.

 Early life

-Born in 1989 in Long Island, Rose grew up in Center Moriches, New York.
+Born in 1989 on Long Island, Rose grew up in Center Moriches, New York.
 The daughter of two artists, Rose began writing songs and poems at age 13.
 Rose attended Wellesley College in Massachusetts, where she graduated in 2011 with a bachelor's degree in architecture.

 Career

 In 2012, Rose and producer/multi-instrumentalist Jer Coons launched a Kickstarter to fund the production of Rose's first album America Religious.
 The album, blending American folk music, country, and rockabilly styles was self-published later that year.
 Two years later, Rose released her first nationally distributed album, I Will Not Be Afraid on Little Hi!
 Records.
 Like the first album, it was produced with Jer Coons and featured music in a variety of Americana musical styles, including two songs previously released on America Religious.

 Following the release of I Will Not Be Afraid, Rose took an extended hiatus from touring and releasing new material, while she explored new musical directions that would broaden her sound.
 After three years, numerous personnel changes, a signing to Mom + Pop Music, and a switch to New West Records, Rose released her third album.
-The new album, Loner, was co-produced by Rose and Paul Butler of The Bees, and represented a radical shift away from the musical style of her previous work, blending pop and alternative rock elements, and incorporating prominent synthesizers throughout.
+The album, Loner, was co-produced by Rose and Paul Butler of The Bees, and represented a radical shift away from the musical style of her previous work, blending pop and alternative rock elements, and incorporating prominent synthesizers throughout.
 Notably, this album also saw a change in lyrical tone, incorporating a number of overtly humorous, sarcastic, and satirical songs.
 Although Rose played most of the instruments on the album, she formed a new band to perform on tour.

-Prior to Loner's release, Rose released "Money" and "Soul No. 5" with accompanying music videos.
-Rose released a music video for "Jeannie Becomes a Mom" on October 17, 2020.
+Prior to Loners release, Rose released "Money" and "Soul No. 5" with accompanying music videos.
+Rose released a music video for "Jeannie Becomes a Mom" on October 17, 2018.
 The video, which was directed by Amanda Speva, features Abby Pierce as the titular character, depicting Jeannie moving into a new home, performing a dance routine with the movers, and preparing a rainbow Jell-O cake.
 The song was ranked the fifteenth-best single of the year by National Public Radio.